sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/FilterSDK/Cplusplus_api.rst

     Compiling code solely with checking only ``"avx512base"`` (which often only implies first-generation AVX-512) can lead to poor performance due to aggressive clock throttling on older hardware.

-    Developers should generally use ``"avx512fast"`` group as a minimum for realistic performance testing of 512-bit code paths.
+    Developers should generally use ``"avx512fast"`` group in their optimizer function dispatchers, as a minimum for realistic performance testing of 512-bit code paths.
+Avisynth (e.g. in resamplers) has both base and fast optimizations implemented.
+However for accessing the optimizations for "Base" AVX512 on old CPUs, ``SetMaxCPU("avx512base+")`` script command must be used to re-enable AVX512 on these systems.

 .. note::